Facing the Facts about Cabinet RefacingJuly 23, 2019 // Posted in:

 - Plywood is made by bonding several layers of wood together using glue and pressure.
 Thicker plywood is used for the cabinet box sides, and thinner plywood is used for the backs.
 The right choice for you

-Cabinet refacing is an excellent option for updating the look of your kitchen.
+Cabinet refacing is an excellent kitchen & bathroom update idea.
 Read our blog, “How to Know if Your Cabinets are a Good Candidate for Refacing” to see if your cabinets are ready.
 Here are some factors to keep in mind to determine if your cabinets are in good enough condition for a facelift:

 - You’re happy with the layout of your kitchen.
 Refacing can’t fix a bad design.